 - Chapter Officers attend meetings, retreats, and trainings required by respective council or FSL Office - Leadership Rosters are maintained and provided to the Councils and FSL Staff - Chapters are meeting on campus - Presidents meet once a month with a member of the FSL Staff - Chapter Officers are meeting with their Faculty or Chapter Advisor at least twice each semester

 Service events.
 Philanthropy.
 Reporting.

 Service

-- Utilize service tracking sheet provided by respective council to track individual member service hours for community reporting each semester and for our Annual Report
+- Utilize AppSync to track individual member service hours for community reporting each semester and for our Annual Report

 - Host 2 service events each semester

 - Host 1 Philanthropy event per year

 Scholarship Students First!

 Scholarship